 City Establishes Expedited Process to Approve Federal Grant Awards

-The reimbursement process to put grants funds into the hands of nonprofit providers just got shortened.
+The reimbursement process to put grant funds into the hands of nonprofit providers just got shortened.
 The Baltimore City Department of Housing & Community Development (DHCD) and the Office of the Comptroller collaborated to establish a streamlined process to approve federally funded Community Development Block Grants (CDBG).
 The Board of Estimates will take its first action under this new process at its March 1st meeting.

 “Expediting the city’s reimbursement process for the city's subrecipient nonprofits was a high priority for DHCD as we strive to be as supportive to our nonprofit providers as possible,” said Housing Commissioner Alice Kennedy.
 “We appreciate the Office of the Comptroller being open to DHCD's recommendation for this much needed process improvement.”